wp-plugins/dynamic-featured-image/readme.txt

 > Users looking for more timely/in-depth support and extended features are encouraged to check out [Dynamic Featured Image PRO](http://ankitpokhrel.com.np/blog/downloads/dynamic-featured-image-pro/ "Dynamic Featured Image PRO").

 > **FEATURES OF PRO VERSION**
-  - Settings Page to control various settings.
+  – Settings Page to control the visibility of DFI metabox.
+  – Custom title settings to change DFI metabox title as per your need.
-  - Shortcodes to make your life easier.
+  – Powerful shortcodes to make your life easier.
-  - Featured Image Slider.
+  – Featured image slider.
-  - Priority support on all forums, including the free forum.
+  – Pro-level support on all forums, including the free forum.
-  - Dedicated email and chat support.
+  – Dedicated email and chat support.
-  - Access to more advance features and future updates for free.
+  – Access to more advance features and future updates for free.

 > [Learn more &raquo;](http://ankitpokhrel.com.np/blog/downloads/dynamic-featured-image-pro/ "Dynamic Featured Image PRO")